Home Appraisal: Everything You Need To Know

 Refinancers should follow the same advice given to sellers: put your home’s best foot forward for the appraiser by tidying up and preparing documentation of any upgrades that could boost its value.

-Tips For Getting A Higher Appraisal Value
+Tips For Getting A Higher Home Appraisal

-Create a List Of Improvements
+Create A List Of Improvements

 Neighborhood comparables are a big consideration when appraising a home, but when you can show a long list of improvements, it’s likely to look favorable in the appraiser’s final numbers.

-Keep in mind, though, that not every improvement is going to be worth something in the eyes of the appraiser, particularly if it only adds aesthetic value, or if it isn’t a permanent addition to the home.
+Keep in mind, though, that not every improvement is going to be worth something in the eyes of an appraiser, particularly if it only adds aesthetic value, or if it isn’t a permanent addition to the home.
 A fresh coat of paint isn’t in the same league as, say, a new heating and cooling system.

 Explain The Comparables

 The appraiser will be able to pull the basic information on the size and price of recently sold homes in your area.
-What they won’t do is actually enter each home to see the condition.
-Other than from photos they won’t know if the kitchen was in need of an upgrade or if the flooring was showing some wear and tear.
+What they won’t do is actually enter each home to see its condition.
+Other than photos they won’t know if the kitchen was in need of an upgrade or if the flooring was showing some wear and tear.

 Before the appraiser arrives, make sure you’ve done your research on the properties that have sold in your area over the past 6 months.
-If a home sold for less than you’d like yours to appraise for, understand why.
+If a comparable home sold for less than you’d like yours to appraise for, understand why.

 Give The Appraiser Space